Experienced E-commerce Agency for Magento/ Adobe Commerce/ Shopify/ Shopware Development

 To address this issue:

-• Utilize online tools or Shopify apps to scan your website for broken links, enabling you to identify those causing 404 errors.
+• Utilize Google Search Console or Shopify apps to scan your website for broken links, enabling you to identify those causing 404 errors.

 • Identify broken links and choose to update them to the correct pages or remove them if they’re no longer relevant.